 Recognizing need in our own backyard

-Once again, the holidays have snuck up on us faster than anticipated, and while some of us are excited to put salads and swimsuits behind us to make room for pie, many families in our Texas Hill Country community are impacted by the ever-rising cost of food this Thanksgiving season.
+While some of us look forward to putting salads and swimsuits behind us to make room for pie, many families in our Texas Hill Country community are impacted by the ever-rising cost of food during the holidays.
 Food insecurity in our backyard is growing but, thankfully, so is the generosity of community members who combat it.

 For 7 years, The GVTC Foundation, GVTC’s employee-driven philanthropic arm, has dedicated its time each fall to partner with local nonprofits and youth organizations to bridge the local food gap.
 We host an annual Thanksgiving Giveback Project where we supply Thanksgiving meals including a full frozen turkey and all the traditional fixings to those in need throughout GVTC’s service area.
 It’s an all-hands-on-deck community effort that blows us away each year.